petervle/sheets-facebook-rfid-lock/README.md

 # Google-Facebook-RFID-Lock
 I'm an Electrical Engineering, Computer Science, and Design major at UC Berkeley.
 I created this during the summer of 2019.
-Currently used by a small gym.
+Was used by a small gym.

 # Future updates
 This program currently uses a RFID scanner that outputs the id of the tag as a keyboard input.
 Will be updating the code to be able to parse the industry standard for scanners, Wiegand 26.